 A ULI Advisory Services Panel worked in the community to focus on the future of the Mount Comfort Corridor including McCordsville, Cumberland, and New Palestine.
-The recommendations are by topic including economic development, infrastructure, placemaking and design, and organization and implementation.
+The recommendations, by topic, include economic development, infrastructure, placemaking and design, organization, and implementation.
 Placemaking is seen as a quality-of-life mechanism to attract talent.
-Key sectors of focus were around existing sectors of agri-tech, animal biomedical, advanced manufacturing, and agri-tourism.
+Key sectors of focus were around existing areas of agri-tech, animal biomedical, advanced manufacturing, and agri-tourism.
 Public transit along the corridor was in the transportation recommendations, as well as improving traffic flow along the roadway and addressing the rail crossings.
 The study recommended new residential, commercial, and mixed-use development be focused in the McCordsville Town Center as well as downtown New Palestine and Cumberland.